 P = CP + I

 So far this is just an identity, true by definition.
 Kalecki then introduces his behavioral assumption by noting that capitalists can directly control what they spend (CP + I) but not what they receive as income (P).
-This implies that the causation runs from investment and capitalist consumption to profit.
-The more the capitalists spend as a class, the more profit they will make.
+This implies that the causation runs from investment and capitalist consumption to realized profit.
+The more the capitalists spend as a class, the more profit they will realize.

 In a 1939 paper, “Money and Real Wages”, reprinted in the second volume of his collected works, Kalecki provides an interesting perspective on the profit equation.
 Reminiscent of Marx’s reproduction schema in volume II of Capital, Kalecki divides the simplified economy into three departments.
 Departments 1, 2 and 3 produce investment goods, capitalist consumption goods, and worker consumption goods, respectively: